 God has instituted the fifth commandment for the explicit purpose of honoring one's parents (Exodus 20:12).
-Unfortunately, human beings have consistently tampered with God's instructions and this is one case.
+Unfortunately, human beings have consistently tampered with his instructions and this is one case.
 One of the ways to honor parents is by giving them financial support when in need, especially when they are in old age.
 Children were obliged to adhere to the law whether they loved their parents or not.
 However, with the permission of the Pharisees, they could circumvent part of the law by dedicating money meant for the parents to the temple.
-This is one example of how God's laws were made "of no effect" and overridden by religious tradition.
+This is one example of how the Eternal's laws were made "of no effect" and overridden by religious tradition.